arthurmilliken/masterpattern/workspace/tarot_interpretation/lesson-25.d03.md

 - 10
 -  8

-All Nature and all her forces are my allies.
+The word of power utters itself within the sanctuary of my inner life.
+I am the incarnate Law.
 The motive power of the cosmic mechanism is seated in my heart.
-I am the incarnate Law.
-THE WORD OF POWER UTTERS ITSELF WITHIN THE SANCTUARY OF MY INNER LIFE.
+ALL NATURE AND ALL HER FORCES ARE MY ALLIES.

 ---